-Each week in October The Bentway will be hosting free tours of the works with local Torontonians.
-The tour leaders will lead participants throughout The Bentway and interpret the site and works based on their own expertise and interests.
-Topics may include Toronto’s built form, its natural resources, its networks of infrastructure as well as its many communities.
+Each week in October The Bentway hosted free tours of the works with local Torontonians.
+The tour leaders led participants throughout The Bentway and interpreted the site and works based on their own expertise and interests.
+Topics included Toronto’s built form, its natural resources, its networks of infrastructure as well as its many communities.

 October 4 – Fall 2018 Public Art Tour: Crazy Dames

 October 10 – Fall 2018 Public Art Tour: Philip Cote

 October 18 – Fall 2018 Public Art Tour: Carrie Denning Jackson and Jesse Shapins from Sidewalk Labs

 October 25 – Fall 2018 Public Art Tour: Deborah Wang from the Toronto Design Offsite Festival